Use the Blecon Modem from an MCU

 For ease of use we have listed the corresponding nRF52840DK pins for this modem platform below.
 When using this platform, make sure the power switch is on, and SW6 is set to "nRF only" to prevent the modem board from drawing too much power.

-See Boards & Modulesfor the relevant pinout for other modems.
+See the Modem Firmware Releases page for the relevant pinout for other modems.

 Install the Blecon app or Set up a Blecon Hotspot.